gin66/rusthesia/README.md

 ## Todo

 - Refactoring and code quality
+    - Derive the waterfall directly from the midi tracks
+    - Do not redraw piano always
 - Create video
-- Derive the waterfall directly from the midi tracks
 - Nicer looking output
     - Waterfall background with lines for orientation
     - black keys should have different darker color